 Elected Class Officers

 Class Correspondents organize class notes for publication in the Connecticut College Magazine based on guidelines provided by the Office of Communications.
-The Correspondent notifies the Office of Alumni Engagement of any changes in classmate contact information (mailing address, email address, name changes, passing of a classmate, etc.).
+The Correspondent notifies the Office of Alumni and Parent Engagement of any changes in classmate contact information (mailing address, email address, name changes, passing of a classmate, etc.).
 Reciprocally, the Office of Alumni Engagement will notify the Class President and Class Correspondent upon learning of life-changes and the passing of a classmate (upon receipt of an obituary).
 This role is filled upon graduation with elections taking place every five years during Reunion.

 Submit class notes by the following deadlines by emailing email@example.com, through the online submission form or by mail: